 Fencing for Pigs ~ Which Type Is Best for Your Farm?

 If you intend to raise pigs, you will need fencing for pigs on your farm.
 There are several reasons why this is important.
-For starters, even the most domesticated pig breeds can go feral when left to roam freely on the land.
+For starters, even the most domesticated pig breeds can go feral when left to roam freely on the land for too long.
 Another, and more important reason, is that some states forbid free-ranging pigs.

-Even though states like California have strict laws on just how much space you can designate for your pigs, letting them roam as far and wide as they lack is illegal in many others.
+Even though states like California have strict laws on just how much space you can designate for your pigs, letting them roam can be a great option to add nutrients to your land.

-Besides, it’s only good farm ergonomics to keep the farm animals contained within a shelter.
-Not only is this done for their protection from predators, but it’s also paramount to their management regarding food, breeding and socialization.
+It is good farm ergonomics to keep the farm animals contained within a shelter.
+Not only is this done for their protection from predators, but it can also be beneficial to their management regarding food, breeding and socialization.

 There’s no doubt that fencing for pigs is important.
 The question remains: what kind of fencing is good for your pigs and your farm in particular?